top of page

 If not, Siena can surely be its own half-day trip.
 The town boasts rich medieval history and is known for the Palio, a horse race which occurs in the main square each summer.

 For the sake of brutal honesty, however, I found Siena to be quite underwhelming, with not much to see.
-Of the sights, I found that Florence provided the same satisfaction, but better.
-I do suppose, however, that a retreat to Siena would be nice during peak-season, as it would allow you to enjoy similar sights to Florence, but at a less-populated, smaller scale.
+Of the sights, I found that Florence provided similar scenery, but better.
+I do suppose, however, that a retreat to Siena would be nice during peak-season, as it'd allow you to enjoy the familiar feelings of Florence, but with less people and at smaller scale.

 Siena, IT